shikhirsingh/ExtJS-AppCamp-Govt/Instructions/08-Grid-MVVM/README.md

 ## Step 1: Setup the JSON data files

-* Download the zip file called [agencyportfolio.zip](agencyportfolio.zip), unzip it contents and place it them into the resources/data directory.
+* Download the zip file called [agency-data.zip](agency-data.zip), unzip it contents(two files) and place it them into the resources/data directory.
 Your folder structure will look like this:

 ```
 appcamp/